ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/guidelines.md

 ### Types of contributions

 There are a few categories a contribution may fall under.
 Each type has different risks and benefits.
-When contributing it’s important to not mix types, rather, create multiple contributions if needed.
+When contributing, it’s important to not mix types and instread create multiple contributions if needed.
 Once a contribution is accepted it will appear in the next release based on type of contribution.

 The type of contribution will impact how it is incorporated into Mbed OS, as explained [here](../contributing/workflow.html)